Pacific Coastal and Marine Science Center

 The size of 2004 Indian Ocean local tsunami is consistent with the size of local tsunamis generated by other earthquakes of similar magnitude, for example the 1964 Great Alaska earthquake and tsunami.
 The Earthquake Research Institute (University of Tokyo) has calculated the tsunami magnitude for the 2004 Indian Ocean tsunami and has shown that it is consistent with such a high magnitude earthquake.
 Though local tsunami runups are among the highest ever recorded (nearly 32 m), this earthquake does not appear to be an anomalous tsunami earthquake.

-Consistent with the decoupled tectonics of the Sumatra subduction zone described in the previous tectonics section, the focal mechanism for the 2004 Sumatra-Andaman earthquake shows that rupture occurred on the interplate thrust with very little oblique motion.
+Consistent with the decoupled tectonics of the Sumatra subduction zone described earlier, the focal mechanism for the 2004 Sumatra-Andaman earthquake shows that rupture occurred on the interplate thrust with very little oblique motion.

 This focal mechanism is associated with the southern part of fault rupture near the epicenter.
 However, this was a very long rupture extending from the epicenter northward to the Andaman Islands, as indicated by the analysis of seismic array data.
 A more complete analysis of the focal mechanicsm by Tsai et al. (2005) indicates that oblique motion occurred on the northern part of the fault rupture.